- Reviews: 386

 Apart from a double bed in the bedroom, there were a fold out sofa and a fold out chair available, so that actually up to 5 people could sleep in the apartment.
 The large kitchen was fully equipped with even a dish washer.
 The fridge was big enough to accommodate the 48 cans of beer we brought from Germany.

-Both the the free WiFi and the cable TV worked perfectly.
-Al in all we really enjoyed our time in the apartment.
-The only downside is probably the noise from the busy street.
-If you are a light sleeper, it makes sense to bring earplugs.
+Both the free WiFi and the cable TV worked perfectly.
+All in all we really enjoyed our time in the apartment.
+The only slight downside was the noise from the busy street.
+So if you are a light sleeper, it makes sense to bring earplugs.